 The step-by-step guide to creating your employee engagement survey.Download

-It's important to generate full support for your survey across your organisation.
+It's important to generate full support for your survey across your organization.
 Too many survey reports go straight to the bottom drawer because the results are ultimately not valued, accepted or applied.
 To avoid this pitfall, it is essential to involve all relevant stakeholders not only in the launch phase, but also in the preparation phase.
 If you want your stakeholders to take action on the results, you'll need to win them over in advance by including them in the decion-making process.

 The stakeholders that should be involved in the survey from an early stage are: